sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    >>> r.addRateRule("s2", "k1", true)  # new model is generated and saved

-   :param str vid: the ID of the variable that the new rule assign formula to
+   :param str vid: the ID of the variable that the new rule assigns formula to
    :param str formula: the math formula of rate rule to be added
    :param bool forceRegenerate: indicate whether the new model is regenerated after this function call